w3c/sync-media-pub/technology-selection.md

 ### WebAnnotations
 [https://www.w3.org/annotation/](https://www.w3.org/annotation/)

-Web annotations could represent everything that we need it to, but there's no associated processing model for playback as a sequence of audio clips.
+Web annotations could represent everything that we need it to, possibly with some customization for nesting, but there's no associated processing model for playback as a sequence of audio clips.

 ### Custom
 None of the candidates above that have browser support can adequately express what we require at minimum, so we can consider creating our own format that is developer-friendly, compact, and easily supports the features we want.
 We can learn from [Readium2 experiments](drafts/readium2.md) in representing Media Overlays in JSON.
 We can also tie our work into the Audio TF work, because we really don't want audio-only vs audio + text books to be done in wildly different ways.